Health and safety: responsibilities and duties for schools

 Pupils should be safe in school and when undertaking out of school activities.
 The risk management to keep them safe should be proportionate to the nature of the activities.

 Teachers should be able to take pupils on exciting school trips that broaden their horizons.
 Pupils should be able to play freely in the playground and be able to take part in sports.
-Read the Health and Safety Executive (HSE) guidance on children’s play and leisure for more information.
+The Health and Safety Executive (HSE) has guidance on promoting a balanced approach to children’s play and leisure.

 The employer or, in the case of independent schools, the proprietor, is accountable for the health and safety of school staff and pupils.
 The day-to-day running of the school is usually delegated to the headteacher and the school management team.
 In most cases, they are responsible for ensuring that risks are managed effectively.
 This includes health and safety matters.